Add Your Heading Text Here

 For example:

-“Yesterday afternoon dispatch stacked too many light jobs on one tech.
-Today we’ll balance that better.
-Advisors, check the job mix before assigning.”
+“Yesterday afternoon we stacked too many light jobs on one tech.
+Today we’ll balance dispatch better and advisors should double-check the job mix before assigning.”

 5️.
 Close With Clarity